AymberMac/GoogleAPI/README.md

 ### Author: Aymber McElroy

-A map showing heatmaps of campsites and observed Grizzly Bears in Montana data sources: campsites from <http://www.poi-factory.com/node/31622> and Grizzly Bears from <https://www.inaturalist.org/>
+A map showing heatmaps of campsites and observed Grizzly Bears in Montana
+<br>data sources: campsites from <http://www.poi-factory.com/node/31622> and Grizzly Bears from <https://www.inaturalist.org/>